platform-42/platform42.neo4j/README.md

 ## release 2.8.0 notes
 - Implemented property driven relationships.

-A relationship is defined by a path between 2 nodes (n)-[r]->(n).
+A relationship is defined as a path between 2 nodes (n)-[r]->(n).
-In most cases, merging identical relationships makes sense (e.g. routeplanners) With moneylaundering concepts, a TRANSACTION can be a relationship that mandates "duplicates".
-In those cases, a property associated with the relationship can be designated as the defining unique key.
+In most cases, merging identical relationships makes sense.
-With transactions, a transaction_timestamp would make sense as a unique_key.
+With moneylaundering concepts, a TRANSACTION is a relationship that mandates "duplicates".

-In the example below, properties are attributes of a relationship.
-Amount an transaction_date are possible candidates to define uniqueness of the relationship.
+For those cases, a relationship property can be designated as the defining unique key.

-Thus:
+Consider this edge definition (relationship):
 ```yaml
 - name: "create TRANSACTION relationship
   platform42.neo4j.edge: